 Plus, the customer service at Credit Karma is lacking.
 Because tax planning is just one division of Credit Karma, its customer service isn’t focused specifically on tax planning support.
 There’s no access to tax advisors, so you can’t receive personal or legal tax advice.
 Plus, customer support is only available through email and chat.
 These aren’t the fastest ways to communicate, which is a drawback if you’re filing near the deadline.
 Credit Karma only contacts you over the phone in complicated situations.

-And although Credit Karma is free, it requires that you sign up for the entire service.
+And although Credit Karma Tax is free, it requires that you sign up for the entire Credit Karma service (by creating an account).
 This means that you’ll have access to the credit score and report service as well, rather than just Credit Karma Tax.
-Some may find this unnecessary or even annoying.
+While you have the option of not using these services, some may find this unnecessary or even annoying.

 How Credit Karma Tax Stacks Up